zxlml/zxlml.github.io/_pages/about.md

 If you are interested or have any question on my works, please feel free to contact me: zhangxuelin@webmail.hzau.edu.cn

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉  New Acceptance: Peipei Yuan, Xinge You, Hong Chen, Xuelin Zhang, and Qinmu Peng.
+- *2024.09*: &nbsp;🎉🎉  New Acceptance: Peipei Yuan, Xinge You, Hong Chen, **Xuelin Zhang**, and Qinmu Peng.
 Generalized Sparse Additive Model with Unknown Link Function.
 ICDM 2024.

 - *2024.06*: &nbsp;🎉🎉  New authorized patent: Hong Chen, **Xuelin Zhang**, Weifu Li, Feng Zheng.
 CN114580299A.